 How many times have you scrolled past your social media feed, and a product caught your attention?
 Chances are, an influencer is making subtle yet effective marketing for that product or service.
-Influencer marketing is not just a trend that begun since the rise of social media platforms--it’s a strategy that’s here to stay.
-In fact, it is one of the most effective types of marketing strategies available for businesses.
-Blog posts and social media posts made by influencers have a 5-11 times return on investment (ROI), which is significantly higher compared to banner ads.
+Influencer marketing is not just a trend that began since the rise of social media platforms--it’s a strategy that’s here to stay.
+It is one of the most effective types of marketing strategies available for businesses.
+Blog posts and social media posts made by influencers have a 5-11 times return on investment (ROI), which is significantly higher than banner ads.

-However, like other types of digital advertising methods, you must be equipped with the right knowledge when working with influencers.
-Understanding the ropes as you open an influencer program can help you pick the right types of people to partner with, as well as the guidelines you will set upon the collaboration agreement.
+However, like other digital advertising methods, you must be equipped with the proper knowledge when working with influencers.
+Understanding the ropes as you open an influencer program can help you pick the suitable types of people to partner with, as well as the guidelines you will set upon the collaboration agreement.

-In this post, you will discover an in-depth guide on how to start influencer marketing and how they can help you grow your business.
+In this post, you will discover an in-depth guide on starting influencer marketing and how it can help you grow your business.

 How Influencers Can Help Your Business: An In-Depth Guide

 Match your business niche with an influencer’s niche